XMU-Kuangnan-Fang-Team/GENetLib/docs/source/introduction.rst

 - Functional input data (or densely measured data)

-When the input data is scalar data, we adopt the :ref:`ScalarGE <scalarge-label>`. is designed to characterize G-E interaction effects between high-dimensional (scalar) genetic variables and environmental variables.
+When the input data is scalar data, we adopt the :ref:`ScalarGE model<scalarge-label>`.
+This model is designed to characterize G-E interaction effects between high-dimensional (scalar) genetic variables and environmental variables.
+When the input data is functional data or densely measured observations, we adopt the :ref:`FuncGE model<funcge-label>`.

 This package also supports diverse output requirements: